diegodesouza/Apprenticeship-Patterns-Notes/Apprenticeship-Patterns-Chapter1.md

  * We tend to carry our thought process from our first language to a second language.
 Whereas the second language may have its own way of doing it.

- * Carol Dweck (Mindset) *"Effort is what makes you smart or talented", failure is mrely an incentive to try a different approach next time.*
+ * Carol Dweck (Mindset) *"Effort is what makes you smart or talented", failure is merely an incentive to try a different approach next time.*

  * We need to be able to adapt based on the feedback we get from around us.
-  * "The willingness to recognize the inadequacies in what you do an dto seek out solutions"
+  * "The willingness to recognize the inadequacies in what you do and to seek out solutions"
 * Share what we know.
   * It reinforces the knowledge in us.
 * Willingness to experiment and be proven wrong.